parallelchain-io/pchain-runtime/README.md

 The mentioned Smart Contract Development Kit can refer to the crate [ParallelChain Smart Contract SDK](https://crates.io/crates/pchain-sdk).

-## Terminology

-- **Runtime**: the state transition function.
-In this context, it also refers to the library for executing transaction.
-- **World State**: the user-visible state maintained in the blockchain.
-- **Transaction**: the unit of a Block in the blockchain, indicates operations in blockchain such as token transfers and smart contract call.
-- **Command**: the component of a Transaction.
-It specifies the execution rules in Runtime.
-- **Smart Contract**: a special artifact in the blockchain, which allows users define their own execution logics to modify state.
-- **View Call**: a trigger to execute a smart contract, specifically execute in routine without modifying state.

 ## Repository Structure

 Major modules of this repository are organized as following: